onqtam/headjack/docs/why/10_COOPERATION.md

 > "In the end... success or failure will come down to an ethical decision, one on which those now living will be judged for generations to come." - [Edward O. Wilson](https://www.goodreads.com/quotes/150248-in-the-end-success-or-failure-will-come-down)

 > "Those who consume far more resources than they require destroy the life chances of those whose survival depends upon consuming more." - [George Monbiot](https://www.azquotes.com/quote/841038)

+> "You must remember that some things legally right are not morally right." - [Abraham Lincoln](https://www.azquotes.com/quote/730407)

+> "When you make it to the top, turn and reach down for the person behind you." - [Abraham Lincoln](https://www.azquotes.com/quote/1123411)

 > "We have more than enough to take care of everybody on earth at this time.
 If we have a shortage of anything, it's very easy for science to make a substitute material.
 There's no shortage of anything except brains in Washington." - [Jacque Fresco](https://www.azquotes.com/quote/728486)